Tour de France TV channel, highlights and how to watch every stage online

 Editor

-The Tour de France promises plenty of intriguing with a peloton packed with storylines battles across three weeks of racing.
+The Tour de France 2024 has delivered plenty of thrills with a peloton packed with storylines over the last three weeks of racing.

 For the first time, the Grand Tour began in Italy, with Florence hosting the Grand Depart and San Marino becoming the 14th country to be visited by a stage.